ToucanProtocol/toucan-sdk/README.md

 This is how you do that when you want to use ETH (or the network's native currency) in your balance.

-In this example, you'd be offseting 1 TON of CO2 with carbon projects from the NCT pool.
+In this example, you'd be offsetting 1 TON of CO2 with carbon projects from the NCT pool.

 ```typescript
 const offsetReceipt = await toucan.autoOffsetUsingETH("NCT", parseEther("1.0"));